remedies for white-collar crime

 White-collar crimes in certain professions

-There are also some professions which provide sufficient opportunities for the white-collar crime:
+There are also some professions which provide sufficient opportunities for white-collar crime:

 Medical profession